 Fair processing notice for job applicants on handling of personal data

 The following statement describes the type of data that the RSM keeps about job applicants and the purpose for which it is kept and your rights under the GDPR related to data processed about you, should you apply to work for the RSM.
-This applies whether your application is received direct by the RSM or via an agency.
+This applies whether your application is received directly by the RSM or via an agency.

 Processing job applications